yguitton/training-material/topics/imaging/tutorials/parameter-tuning/tutorial.md

 >
 > 2. Add three {% icon tool %} **Input dataset**:
 > - {% icon param-file %} **1: Input Dataset**, {% icon param-file %} **2: Input Dataset** and {% icon param-file %} **3: Input Dataset** will appear in your workflow.
-> Change the "Label" of these inputs to *Dataset to perform segmentation*, *Input Ground Truth* and *Sigma values to test*
+> Change the "Label" of these inputs to *Dataset to perform segmentation*, *Input ground truth* and *Sigma values to test*
 > 2. Add {% tool [Split by group](toolshed.g2.bx.psu.edu/repos/bgruening/split_file_on_column/tp_split_on_column/0.6) %}
 > 3. Add {% tool [Parse parameter value](param_value_from_file) %} from the list of tools with the following recommended parameters:
 >   - **Select type of parameter to parse**: ***Float***